vess-dev/Advent-of-Code/README.md

 In the top level directory:

-- start.bat : Starts the "run.bat" file.
 - run.bat : Runs the "timing.py" file of every year.
 [WINDOWS]
 - run.sh : Runs the "timing.py" file of every year.
 [LINUX]
+- start.bat : Starts the "run.bat" file.
+- template.py : A simple template file for the solutions.

 ## License